We're having some problems out there on the phones.

 I'm 37 years old when this is happening.

-Uh and I don't tell the whole story.
+This is 19 years ago uh, and that'll tell the whole story.

-Uh, but it it became obvious to me that because of the way I think, and because of the way I speak on this radio show, I had shut myself out.
+I found a way to deal with it and it's the way I deal with it now uh, but it became obvious to me that because of the way I think and because of the way I speak on this radio show, I had shut myself out.

-I have no chance of seeking entertainment business opportunities anywhere else.
+I have no chance of seeking entertainment, business opportunities anywhere else.

-I'm just saying this is something I had to deal with.
+I had to carve the niche and radio and i'm not complaining, i'm just saying this is something I had to deal with.

 You have to deal with whatever in your life presents you obstacles.